-When the Authenticator confirms the user’s identity, it passes that information back to the browser, which forwards it to the site.
-It either gives the site permission to accept the user’s login, or rejects it in case of a mismatch.
+When the Authenticator confirms the user’s identity, it passes that information back to the browser, forwarding it to the site.
+It either gives the site permission to accept the user’s login or rejects it in case of a mismatch.

 While the process is obviously more involved, those are the basic steps.
 Essentially, the Authenticator is a go-between that’s trusted by both sides.
-This allows the browser to accept the evidence without having to actually access the data itself.
-All the action takes place behind the scenes, and happens almost instantly.
+This allows the browser to accept the evidence without accessing the data itself.
+All the action takes place behind the scenes and happens almost instantly.

 What Advantages Does WebAuthn Offer?

 This new technology is considered the best validation technique available.
 It raises the bar for protecting user accounts.
 In doing so, WebAunthn offers benefits for both users and merchants.